 Depending on the surgeon, they may or may not then choose to use bone cement to secure it into place.
 The efficacy of using bone cement versus not using it has not yet been proven.

-Dogs that have a total hip replacement can live a pain-free life that allows them to function with near normal range of motion, which is an extraordinary gift to them.
+Dogs that have a total hip replacement can live a pain-free life that allows them to function with a near-normal range of motion, which is an extraordinary gift to them.
 RETURN TO TOP

 Since this is an advanced surgical procedure generally speaking a Total Hip Replacement is one of the more expensive surgeries performed in veterinary medicine.
-That said, the long term benefits far outweigh the cost, the vast majority of times and it is well worth a exploring it as an option for your dog.
+That said, the long-term benefits far outweigh the cost, the vast majority of the time and it is well worth exploring it as an option for your dog.

 As expected the costs can vary depending on the area where you live, and the specific surgeon.
 Typically a THR can roughly cost anywhere between $5,000-$6,500.

 Even though the total hip replacement is a great surgery it is not always the best option for a patient or their family.
-Whether it is due to age, weight, degree of current joint disease or in many cases personal finances, it is comforting to know that there are alternatives which are also extremely successful in their own rite.
-The most common ‘‘next best option’ is by-and-far the Femoral Head and Neck Osteotomy (ie. FHO).
-See the FHO Surgery Page to see if this is the best alternative for your dog.
+Whether it is due to age, weight, degree of current joint disease, or in many cases personal finances, it is comforting to know that there are alternatives that are also extremely successful in their own rite.
+The most common ‘‘next best option’ is by far the Femoral Head and Neck Osteotomy (ie. FHO).
+See the FHO Surgery Page to learn if this is the best alternative for your dog.

 The least expensive alternative, at least in the short term, is creating a comprehensive pain management plan and then also including a comprehensive joint nutrition supplement and hopefully if available physical therapy and acupuncture.

 When it comes to the recovery process length, a 12 week recovery period is ideal to ensure proper healing.
 However, after the initial 12 weeks, returning to pre-surgery activity immediately is not recommended.
-The key in the recovery process is controlled exercises.
+The key to the recovery process is controlled exercises.
 While your dog will be feeling better post-surgery with pain meds on board, they may overextend themselves and injure their surgical site.
 Not controlling your dog during this time may be a cause for a re-evaluation and possibly another surgery.
-Since only one hip can be done at a time, there is usually a 3-6 month gap inbetween each hip in order for the patient to recover and build enough muscle to support the other side post-surgery.
-Sometimes, the second surgery is then not needed, but a re-evaluation is necessary.
-Pain control, joint supplements, and low impact controlled exercises to increase the hind leg muscles will give your dog the best chance at an ideal recovery.
-We have week by week recovery guides available to help you through every step of the way through your dog’s recovery process.
+Since only one hip can be done at a time, there is usually a 3-6 month gap in between each hip in order for the patient to recover and build enough muscle to support the other side post-surgery.
+Sometimes, a second surgery is then not needed, but a re-evaluation is necessary.
+Pain control, joint supplements, and low-impact controlled exercises to increase the hind leg muscles will give your dog the best chance at an ideal recovery.
+We have week-by-week recovery guides available to help you every step of the way through your dog’s recovery process.
 RETURN TO TOP

 Like any surgical process, there are always risks involved when it comes to anesthesia and surgery itself.
 Before any surgery is performed, you and your veterinarian can determine if your dog is a good surgical candidate.